Withdrawal and Refund

 Refunds from Overpayment

-- Financial Aid refunds will be processed after the student completes their Attendance Confirmation in Web Advisor and only if they have a credit balance.
+- Financial Aid refunds will be processed after the student completes their Attendance Confirmation in Self Service and only if they have a credit balance.

 - Refunds for drop/add changes will be refunded after the census date.